 Textiles

 The production of textiles has the largest environmental impact for textiles.
-The environmental impact can be decreased by setting requirements in public procument aiming at longer lifespan for textiles.
+The environmental impact can be decreased by setting requirements in public procurement aiming at longer lifespan for textiles.
 Decisions made prior to the formulation of procurement documents may have a large impact on whether the textile can be reused or recycled.
-There is a web based guide (is Swedsih, under introduction) to show ways to reach longer lifespan for textiles.
+There is a web based guide (is Swedish, under introduction) to show ways to reach longer lifespan for textiles.

 Filter